 He had these poems written on a beautiful piece of stationary, with silver borders.
 It was so beautiful what he did.
 When he gave it to my mom, she was so excited.
 She said, ‘This is my best birthday ever.’

 That was October 19.
-She died November 10.
+She died on November 10th.
 The day she died, they helped her pass in total comfort.
 That was so important to us.
 And that was our experience.
 It was all beautiful.”

 “We started using Hospice Associates services in June 2005.
 My mother was very ill at the hospital and not getting well.
 They were keeping her alive on an IV.
 She had gone into the hospital around March, and they were letting her go home.
 She had blood clots in both legs, so we thought she wasn’t ready to come home, but they put her in a wheelchair and discharged her.